ploomber/sklearn-evaluation/docs/source/user_guide/report.rst

     @savefig cm_2.png
     ce.confusion_matrix

-We can also generate HTML reports from our models by using the generate_report function.
-The first parameter is a markdown template, we can either directly pass a string or a path to a template.
+We can also generate HTML reports from our models by using the make_report function.
+The first parameter is a HTML or Markdown template with jinja2 format.
+If a pathlib.Path object is passed, the content of the file is read.
+Within the template, the evaluator is passed as "e", so you can use things like {{e.confusion_matrix()}} or any other attribute/method.
+If None, a default template is used

-We can include any attribute in the ClassifierEvaluator by passing a tag with the format ``{attribute}``.
-Two extra tags are available ``{date}`` and ``{date_utc}`` which add local and UTC timestamps respectively.

 .. ipython:: python

-    template = '''
-                # Report
-                {estimator_type}
-                {date}
-                {confusion_matrix}
-                {roc}
-                {precision_recall}
-               '''

-    report = ce.generate_report(template)
+    report = ce.make_report()

-The function will return an HTML string containing the report (images are included in the same file).
-If we want to save it, we can use the path parameter.
-Finally, if we want to apply custom CSS, we can use the style parameter with a path to a CSS file.
+The function returns a Report object, which will automatically render in a Jupyter notebook, `report.save('/path/to/report.html')` will save the report and `report.rendered` will return a string with the HTML report.